Advantaged/first-linux-installation/README.md

 another DC-manufacturer.

 1. Booth from Linux-Live-USB that have a DE like CachyOS, Mint, Garuda or whatever you like.
-2. Assure that on you live-system following program are installed: `nvme-cli`, `gptfdisk` & `multipath-tools`.
+2. Assure that on your live-system following program are installed: `nvme-cli`, `gptfdisk` & `multipath-tools`.
 Further detailed explanation can be found [Here](https://github.com/Advantaged/4Kn-Formatting).
 3. Detect DC-name through/with commands `lsblk`.
 4. Convert, if it is possible your DC to "4Kn" LBA/LBS, this mean using clusters of 4-Kib (4096 byte) instead of very